The fascinating journey through the history of security: Since when have insurance policies really existed?

 The University of Cologne provides information on the history of its insurance seminar and the development of insurance science.

-The Federal Archives offer insights into historical documents relevant to research on insurance history in their library newsletter.
+The Federal Archives offers insights in its library newsletter into historical documents relevant to research on the history of insurance.

-The Archive Portal-D enables access to archival material from German archives that also includes sources on the history of the insurance industry.
+The Archivportal-D provides access to archival materials from German archives, which also contain sources on the history of the insurance sector.

-The Employer Association of Insurance Companies in Germany (AGV) provides information on the history of the association and the social partnership within the insurance sector.
+The Employers' Association of Insurance Companies in Germany (AGV) provides information on the history of the association and social partnership in the insurance industry.

-The German Biography provides detailed biographical information on individuals who influenced the development of the German insurance industry.
+The German Biography offers detailed biographical information on personalities who helped shape the development of the German insurance sector.

 FAQ

-Yes, in the Middle Ages, there were guilds and craft associations that offered their members protection in case of fire, illness, or death, an early form of mutual insurance.
+Yes, in the Middle Ages, guilds and associations existed that offered their members protection in the event of fire, illness or death, an early form of mutual insurance.

-When was the first life insurance policy issued?
+When was the first life insurance policy taken out?

-The first recorded life insurance was established in England in 1583, but it resembled more of a bet.
-Modern life insurances developed later, such as the Amicable Society in 1706 in England.
+The first recorded life insurance policy was taken out in England in 1583, but it was more like a wager.
+Modern life insurance policies emerged later, for example the Amicable Society in 1706 in England.

-What is the Code of Hammurabi in the context of insurance?
+What is the Code of Hammurabi in the insurance context?

-The Code of Hammurabi (circa 1750 BC) already included laws that addressed liability issues, for example, for builders in the event of building collapses, which can be seen as a precursor to liability insurance.
+The Code of Hammurabi (c.
+1750 BC) already contained laws that clarified liability issues, for example for builders in the event of building collapses, which can be seen as a precursor to liability insurance.

 What role did Bismarck play in insurance?

-Reich Chancellor Otto von Bismarck introduced statutory social insurance in Germany in the 1880s: health insurance (1883), accident insurance (1884), and pension insurance (1889).
+Imperial Chancellor Otto von Bismarck introduced statutory social insurance in Germany in the 1880s: health insurance (1883), accident insurance (1884) and pension insurance (1889).

 What does the Insurance Supervision Act (VAG) regulate?

-The Insurance Supervision Act (VAG), first enacted in 1901, regulates the state supervision of insurance companies in Germany to ensure their financial stability and the protection of policyholders.
+The Insurance Supervision Act (VAG), first enacted in 1901, regulates state supervision of insurance companies in Germany in order to ensure their financial stability and protect policyholders.

-Since when have there been unisex insurance rates in Germany?
+Since when have unisex rates existed in insurance in Germany?

-Unisex tariffs, where no gender-specific differences in premiums are allowed, were introduced in Germany in 2012.
+Unisex rates, in which no gender-specific differences in premiums may be made, were introduced in Germany in 2012.